 This course should provide students with an understanding of the basic principles and concepts of anatomy and cellular and organ system physiology, leading to an appreciation of the sites and mechanisms of action of drugs in producing both therapeutic and adverse effects.
-This course should also provide an excellent foundation for understanding of the physiological basis of pharmaceutical and patient-centered care.
-Laboratory activities will include the use of microscopes with prepared slides, physiology demonstration/exploratory labs, physiology tutorials, anatomical models, and a few dissections.
+This course should also provide an excellent foundation for understanding the physiological basis of pharmaceutical and patient-centered care.

-PMSC 3122 Pharmacy Calculations
+PMSC 3122 Pharmacy Calculations (2 credit hours)

 Course content includes an introduction to the history of pharmacy, prescription terminology, systems of measurement and pharmacy calculations.
 Students will apply appropriate mathematical concepts found within the practice of pharmacy, including prescription compounding and patient specific determinations.
+Examples and problems will be included that more often encountered in rural practice.
 Emphasis will be placed on improving and applying problem-solving skills for the needs of an individual patient within the practice of pharmacy.